4/28/2020

 Stephen Kim

 No doubt.
-But it's certainly encouraging that you're seeing what you're seeing in even in advance of many parts of the, well almost any part of the country really opening up, which I guess began this past weekend.
-My second question relates to cancellations and in sort of tempering your commentary on the orders and proving you, you mentioned the cancellations tend to be clustered in the last few days of the month.
-I was curious if you could give us a sense for roughly how much of the cancellation activity occurs in those last few days.
-Are we talking like three quarters of your monthly cancellations occur?
-Are we talking more like you know 25%?
+But it's certainly encouraging that you're seeing what you're seeing, even in advance of many parts of the – well, almost any part of the country really opening up, which I guess began this past weekend.
+My second question relates to cancellations.
+In sort of tempering your commentary on the orders and proving you mentioned that cancellations tend to be clustered in the last few days of the month, I was curious if you could give us a sense for roughly how much of the cancellation activity occurs in those last few days.
+Are we talking like three-quarters of your monthly cancellations occur?
+Are we talking more like 25%?
 Just dimensionalize that for us a little bit.
-And in general are those cancellations that you have been seeing, the degree to which you have been seeing them already, are they tied to mortgage credit standards tightening or is it tied to something else as far as you can tell?
+And in general, are those cancellations that you have been seeing, the degree to which you have been seeing them already, are they tied to mortgage credit standards tightening, or is it tied to something else as far as you can tell?

 speaker

 I think it's just timing.
-You know everybody wants to, our sales agents want to see people close, the buyers want to close.
-You push through on the credit to get to a closing point.
-And you know majority in this industry, the majority of people close the last week of the month.
-And when you're bringing everything to the point of closing, things fall out.
-And whether it's a cancellation or a push to the next month, that tends to happen.
-Now the percentage, I don't have any idea.
-I mean we have been very purposeful in making sure that our buyers in our backlog are going to be in a position to close.
-So historically that number may be -20% the last week.
+You know, everybody wants to – our sales agents want to see people close.
+The buyers want to close.
+You push through on the credit to get to a closing point, and – In this industry, the majority of people close the last week of the month.
+When you're bringing everything to the point of closing, things fall out.
+Whether it's a cancellation or a push to the next month, that tends to happen.
+The percentage, I don't have any idea.
+We have been very purposeful in making sure that our buyers in our backlog are going to be in a position to close.
+Historically, that number may be 15%, 20% the last week.
 I don't know, maybe a little more.
 That's just not anything I track.
-It's just, go ahead Jessica, sorry.
+Go ahead, Jessica.
+Sorry.

 speaker